 Additionally, because of the wider frame, a motor trike is not able to fit into as narrow of spaces as a standard crotch rocket.
-So, motor trike riders are not able to weave in between cars in traffic thus lowering the chance of hitting an opening car door or getting pitted by an impatient driver trying to quickly change lanes.
+So, motor trike riders are not able to weave in between cars in traffic thus lowering the speed limit and the chance of hitting an opening car door or getting pitted by an impatient driver trying to quickly change lanes.

 A 3 wheel motorcycle handles differently

-Although better visibility will certainly decrease your chances of getting into an accident with a car or truck, there are certain aspects whereby motorcycle trikes are just as dangerous as two-wheeled cycles.
+Although better visibility will certainly decrease your bike steady chances of getting into an accident with a car or truck, there are certain aspects whereby motorcycle trikes are just as dangerous as two-wheeled cycles.

 The motor trike has different physics and handling than standard motorcycles.
 Think about riding a bicycle as a kid.
 We all start with training wheels to keep us upright until we learn how to properly balance.

-However, when we finally take those training wheels off, we learn that we not only have to steer to make a turn, but we also have to lean into the turn as well.
+However, when we finally take those training wheels off, we learn that we not only have to steer to make a turn, but we also have to lean into the turn as well to maintain control.
 The same idea applies to motor trikes and motorcycles.